LorenzSchueler/sport-log/README.md

 A key aspect is the self-hosted server backend that also supports multiple users and sharing of data between them.
 This way you own your data, and we can provide functionality to export it easily in well established formats.
 Additionally, the concept of action provides tries to make this project easily extensible.
-Use cases are for example fetching data from external sources or automatic login/ reservation in you gym.

 ## Roadmap and supported features